5 Need-to-Know Facts About Title Loans

 If you’ve ever tried to sell your car, you may have had that dark moment when you realize how much your vehicle is actually worth.
 (Spoiler alert: it’s way less than you might have thought!)
 But even if your ’92 Geo Prism with the sweet hatchback isn’t exactly a goldmine, you could still use that car to get a pretty sizeable loan if you’re strapped for cash.

-Only it’s not a great deal.
-In fact, it’s a terrible, “how is this even legal?” kind of deal.
-If you’re thinking about taking out a title loan to cover either emergency expenses or just everyday costs, these five surprising facts will make you want to steer clear!
+Only it’s not really a great deal.
+If you’re thinking about taking out a title loan to cover either emergency expenses or just everyday costs, these five surprising facts might make you reconsider!

 1. Title Loans are banned in 25 states